GEMScienceTools/RUBIC-AI/README.md

    1,10.9639,-74.7964
    2,10.9640,-74.7965
    ```
+	  At this point, the file will be previewed in a table so you can verify the selected information.
-	After this, the user should check the input files by using the ***Load data*** button.
+	  After this, the user should check the input files by clicking the ***Load data*** button.
+	  If any field is missing or contains an error in its name, the GUI will display a message indicating which fields are missing.
-	If everything is correct, please click the ***Save and continue*** button
+	  If everything is correct, click the ***Save and continue*** button.

-4. Setup Main Interface
+4. Classification options and setup main interface

-	The process and available feature are the same that the presented in the first method.
+	The process and available feature are the same than the presented in the ***polygon method***.
 ---

 ### 3. Local Images Method